What is Contact Angle?

 The droplet's shape is assumed to be part of the outline of an imaginary circle.
 This method obtains the center of the imaginary circle and determines the contact angle as the angle and straight lines tangent to the circle.
 For example, from the figure below, the three arc points L1, L2, and L3 form the imaginary circle.
 The angle between the tangent line m and the drop baseline l is the left contact angle.
 The right contact angle can be measured similarly using points R1, R2, and R3.

 The contact angle is determined as the average of the left and right endpoints.
-Conversely, with the Tangent method, it is possible to independently determine the contact angle by the left and right endpoints.
+Conversely, the Tangent method allows one to independently determine the contact angle by the left and right endpoints.
 Thus, it is an effective measurement method for uneven surfaces with different left and right contact angles.

 Curve fitting method

-Assuming that the contour shape of the droplet forms part of a true circle or ellipse, the Least square method is performed using the coordinates of all observations (fitting section) in a given interval.
+Assuming that the droplet's contour shape forms part of a true circle or ellipse, the Least square method is performed using the coordinates of all observations (fitting section) in a given interval.
 This calculation determines the perfect circle or ellipse parameters, and the contact angle differential coefficients of the endpoint are calculated.

 On the assumption that the droplet is at rest on a solid surface and reaches equilibrium quickly if compared to differences at a specific time after the droplet deposition, the contact angle data of the preceding paragraph is beneficial.
 However, this only applies if the data is not altered much.
 For example, assuming a case of various states, such as coating or cleaning, where the liquid and solid interface is dynamic, sufficient data is not obtained.